-In addition to appointing the Independent Auditor, the Audit Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's financial statements, financial reporting process, internal controls, internal audit function and annual independent audit.
+In addition to appointing the Independent Auditor, the Audit Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's financial statements, financial reporting process, internal controls, internal audit function, annual independent audit, enterprise risk management and cybersecurity.
 In their oversight role, the members of the Audit Committee rely without independent verification on the information provided to them and on the representations made by our management and the Independent Auditor.